Grow a Garden: Popularity

-As of October 2025, the game has received over 32 billion visits and around 9.5 million favorites.
+As of May 2026, the game has received over 35.3 billion visits and around 10.9 million favourites.
 It is the fastest Roblox game to have reached a billion visits, doing so in 33 days.
-Jandel has stated that around 35% of the playerbase is under 13 years old.
+Jandel has stated that around 35% of the player base is under 13 years old.
 An unofficial replica of the game can be found as a Fortnite Creative map.
 Finance publications such as Investor's Business Daily, Barron's, and The Motley Fool have partly attributed the recent rise in Roblox stock prices—including a 21% growth in June—to the sudden surge in popularity of Grow a Garden.
 The popularity of the game helped Roblox achieve an average of 111.8 million daily active users in Q2 2025, a growth of 41 percent year-over-year.
 In its Q2 2025 financial report, the platform adjusted its projected 2025 bookings (customer spending) from $5.29–5.36 billion to $5.87–5.97 billion, giving its stock price another boost of 16%.
 By July 19, Grow a Garden was #1 on Roblox's "Top Earners" chart.

-The game averaged 2.7 million CCU in June 25.
+The game averaged 2.7 million CCU on June 25.
 There have been concerns that some of Grow a Garden's player count consists of automated bot accounts.
 Roblox has disagreed on this idea, stating "our preliminary analysis confirms genuine popularity, not artificial inflation, validating the game's authentic community-driven growth."
 Upon the game reaching 5 million CCU, investment company TD Cowen alleged that fraudulent bot activities artificially inflated Grow a Garden's visibility in Roblox's game recommendation algorithm, pointing to an upsurge of account creation rates in the Philippines and Indonesia.
 However, it later retracted its claims of manipulation, while still noting the upsurge.
 Some in-game items are only available for a short period of time during updates, which may incentivize people to use bots for collecting them.
-Many players offer to exchange rare items for real-life money through unofficial avenues, such as eBay or Discord, but such practice is violation of Roblox's terms of service.
+Many players offer to exchange rare items for real-life money through unofficial avenues, such as eBay or Discord, but such practice is a violation of Roblox's terms of service.

 Reception

 Nicole Carpenter, writing for Game File, called the game the "new generation's FarmVille", and noted the game's simplicity.
 Zack Zwiezen of Kotaku commented that the game appears more like a prototype rather than a finished game.
 Ted Litchfield of PC Gamer noted that as an outsider, "there is a cognitive dissonance to learning that it's far more popular than any game I've ever covered or played".
 PCGamesN listed it among the best Roblox games of 2025 but commented it was "a pretty standard AFK game" despite apparently being "hard to put down for millions of Roblox players".
-Kieran Press-Reynolds, writing for The New York Times, observed that despite the game’s success, most coverage has been limited to short-form videos, with little long-form content available.
+Kieran Press-Reynolds, writing for The New York Times, observed that despite the game's success, most coverage has been limited to short-form videos, with little long-form content available.